 4. Embed the outsourced agency with the right internal people

-No matter how seasoned or capable your chosen agency may be, they’ll always lack that insider knowledge and feel for your marketing processes and audience that only your internal people have.
+No matter how seasoned or capable your chosen lead generation firm may be, they’ll always lack that insider knowledge and feel for your marketing processes and audience that only your internal people have.
 That’s why it’s important for the agency to team up with persons in your company who have the expertise they need.

 For example, when creating campaign materials, the outsourced team will need to closely work with the right people to help them carry out prospect research, customer profiling, and product familiarization.
 Integrating campaign workflows will also require close coordination between the outside team and persons in charge of your tech stack.